palashkulsh/dbcrawler/README.md

 input consists of multiple parts

-  * 1)constraints according to which data has to be extracted or crawled from the database the format of this file consists of
+  * 1)constraints according to which data has to be extracted or crawled from the database the format of this json consists of
+	* constraints - array of constraints according to which data is to be crawled in database
+	 * table_name - name of table which is currently being crawled.
+According to

+        {table_name:"actor",column_name:"actor_id",referenced_table_name:"actor_info",referenced_column_name:"actor_id"}

+	value of column actor_id of table actor is used to select data from actor info table i.e. actor.actor_id=actor_info.actor_id

         var data={constraint:
              [